1DavidCarbon/Eagle-Jump-NFSW/README.md

 # Note to Server Owners

+So did you read one of the first neon lines correctly?

+I created this design before NFS French Events design went live.
+So this is an original design based on Year 2 neon, but without the NFS logo.

-So you did read one of the first neon lines correctly? *Year 10* Yea, If possible make sure to not make this Neon design go live, on the in-game store before July 20.
+If possible make sure to not make this Neon design go live, on the in-game store before July 20.
 After this date, make the *Year 10* Neon available to everyone to buy in-game.

 It will be a nice treat for the community. :)

 p.s.
 You can tease it, just make it settle.